instana/terraform-provider-instana/docs/data-sources/automation_action.md

 ## Argument Reference

-* `name` - Required - the name of the automation action
+* `name` - Required - Name of the automation action.
-* `type` - Required - the type of the automation action
+* `type` - Required - Type of the automation action.

+## Attribute Reference

+This data source exports the following attributes in addition to the arguments above:

+* `id` - The automation action identifier.
+* `description` - The automation action description.
+* `tags` - List of automation actions tags.